 Supply chain integrity

-Attestd monitors selected PyPI packages for malicious publishes and security-related yanks, alongside CVE-based risk.
+Attestd monitors selected PyPI and npm packages for malicious publishes alongside CVE-based risk.
 The supply_chain object in a /v1/check response is independent from risk_state (which reflects NVD-derived vulnerability data only).

 Supply chain compromise is deterministic: a package version either has a known malicious publish or it does not.
-Signals come from three sources: the Attestd registry (human-verified), OSV malicious-package advisories, and PyPI yanks with security annotations.
+Signals come from four sources: the Attestd registry (human-verified), OSV malicious-package advisories, PyPI yanks with security annotations, and npm deprecation messages with targeted attack language.
 This means you can block deployment before running code from a compromised dependency.

 Quick start